ortus-docs/cachebox-docs/coldbox_application_configuration/README.md

 Now, this is all nice and dandy, but what if I want to configure CacheBox "MY WAY!!"?
 Well, don't shout, we are just getting there.
 There are several ways you can configure CacheBox from within your applications, so chose wisely.

-# Programmatic Configuration
+## Custom Configuration

-ColdBox 3.0.0 and above allows for a programmatic approach via the ColdBox configuration object.
+ColdBox allows for a programmatic approach via the ColdBox configuration object: `Coldbox.cfc`.
 So let's look at how the framework loader looks at your configuration for CacheBox configuration details:

-* Is there a CacheBox DSL variable defined in the configuration structure?
+* Is there a `cachebox` DSL variable defined in the configuration structure?
-    * False:
+    * **False**:
         * Does a *CacheBox.cfc* exist in the application's config folder?
         * False: Configure CacheBox with default framework settings found in */coldbox/system/web/config/CacheBox.cfc*
-    * True:
+    * **True**:
-        * Have you defined a configFile key in the cacheBox DSL structure?
+        * Have you defined a `configFile` key in the `cacheBox` DSL structure?
-            * True: Then use that value to pass into the configuration object so it can load CacheBox using that configuration file (xml or CFC)
+            * **True**: Then use that value to pass into the configuration object so it can load CacheBox using that configuration CFC
-            * False: The configuration data (CacheBox DSL) is going to be defined inline here so use that structure for configuration
+            * **False**: The configuration data (CacheBox DSL) is going to be defined inline here so use that structure for configuration

 > **Info** Note: The configuration DSL is exactly the same as you have seen in before with the only distinction that you can add a configFile key that can point to an external configuration file (XML or CFC)